VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< /columns >}}

-To avoid losing the topic of this page, let's look at a few scripts that fill this function:
+To avoid losing the topic of this page though, there are a few scripts which fill this function.
+[Babuk](https://www.omniglot.com/conscripts/baduk.htm), for example, can be used to hide messages in a game of Go.

-* [Babuk](https://www.omniglot.com/conscripts/baduk.htm) can be used to hide messages in a game of Go
+Arguably Morse code could be lumped into the "for hiding messages" category too, but it's often pretty obvious.

 ### Better Serving Disability